visgl/luma.gl/docs/api-reference/shadertools/assemble-shaders.md

 ### `setModuleInjection(shaderType, moduleName, opts)`

-Define a code injection for a particular hook function (defined by `setShaderHook`) and module.
-The injection will be inserted into the hook function whenever the module is included.
+Define a code injection for a particular hook function (defined by `setShaderHook`) and shader module.
+The injection code will be inserted into the hook function whenever the shader module is included.

 - `shaderType`: `vs` or `fs`, the type of shader
 - `moduleName`: the name of the module for which the injection is being defined